 As a student-centered research institution, NJIT is committed to providing opportunities for research participation beginning at the undergraduate level.
 The call for proposals for the NJIT Summer Undergraduate Research Award invites undergraduates from across the campus to explore a research topic of interest under the guidance of a faculty mentor.
 A limited number of summer research awards will be available for NJIT undergraduate students mentored by an NJIT faculty member.
 The Application, Research Proposal, and Faculty Letter of Support must be submitted to UGResearch@njit.edu by 5:00 p.m.
 EST on April 10, 2015.

-ELIGIBILITY: Any current NJIT student who will be an undergraduate in the fall semester 2012 may apply.
+ELIGIBILITY: Any current NJIT student who will be enrolled as an undergraduate in the fall semester 2015 may apply.

 AWARDS: The student award amount is $3000.
-Please be aware that this award is intended to involve fulltime participation by the student for a period of ten weeks during summer 2014 and students should not be engaged in outside employment or coursework during this period.
+Please be aware that this award is intended to involve fulltime participation by the student for a period of ten weeks during summer 2015 and students should not be engaged in outside employment or coursework during this period.
 All students are expected to fully participate in all aspects of the program and fill-out the time-sheet for hours of work with their respective advisors.
-The program runs from May 27 to August 1, 2014.
-Finally, all award winners are required to participate in the July 31, 2014 NJIT Summer Undergraduate Research Symposium.
+The program runs from May 26 to July 30, 2015.
+Finally, all award winners are required to participate in the NJIT International Summer Undergraduate Research Symposium on July 30, 2015.